Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 I know where you are coming from.
 For an industry like Healthcare to be revolutionized by a fairly untested technology like Blockchain, the concept that offers a superficial promise of easing out the traditional industry will have to face a number of ground-level challenges.

-Let us look at some of the real world challenges that are preventing Blockchain from making the ideal level of la-la land impact that the world is expecting to see in the Healthcare Industry.
+Let us look at some of the real world challenges that are preventing Blockchain applications in healthcare from making the ideal level of la-la land impact that the world is expecting to see in the Healthcare Industry.

 1. Different Geographical Locations Come With Different Set of Medical Guidelines